 Singaporean man fined S$11m, jailed 50 months for dealing in duty-unpaid cigarettes

-SINGAPORE: A 58-year-old Singaporean man has been sentenced to 50 months’ jail and given a S$11 million fine for dealing in duty-unpaid cigarettes, the Singapore Customs said in a press release on Tuesday (Feb 27).
+SINGAPORE: A 58-year-old Singaporean man has been sentenced to 50 months’ jail and fined S$11 million for dealing in duty-unpaid cigarettes, the Singapore Customs said in a press release on Tuesday (Feb 27).

 Tong Chye Heng, a repeat offender, pleaded guilty to five charges of storing, possessing and dealing in duty-unpaid cigarettes between Jun 2 and Dec 7 last year.